NirvashPrime/cooking/index.md

 1. Due to my lack of GitHub Pages expertise, the title / description may be duplicated at the top of the page.

-### Future Plans
+### Goals

-1. My current goal is to make a resource that others can rely on as a comprehensive source of truth for food and food-related topics.
+1. Make a resource that others can rely on as a comprehensive source of truth for food and food-related topics.
+2. Get vector graphics of knife shapes.